Rodrigodd/sprite-render-rs/README.md

 A rust crate for rendering textured rects, with multiple backends (only two flavors of OpenGL for now).

 ## Backends
-- [x] (), a noop implementation (I should not have implemented that to the unit type...)
+- [x] A noop implementation
 - [x] OpenGL >2.0 (Including ES)
 - [x] WebGl
 - [ ] Directx11?
 Directx12?
 (I have windows at least)
 - [ ] Vulkan?
-(My only device with vulkan support is a Android)
+(My only device with Vulkan support is an Android)
 - [ ] Metal?
-(I don't have a Apple device)
+(I don't have an Apple device)
 - [ ] Wgpu?
-(I have write this to avoid the bloat of gfx-hal)
+(I have written this to avoid the bloat of gfx-hal)

-# Run a example
+# Run an example

-You need to enable the feature of a backend to run a example:
+You need to enable the feature of a backend to run an example:

  ```shell
  cargo run --example main --features=opengl